sap-tutorials/Tutorials/tutorials/hxe-ua-getting-started-vm/hxe-ua-getting-started-vm.md

     >**Note**: When you run the `xs apps` command for the first time, it may take 1-2 minutes for the system to return the list of XSA applications.

 5. Check that the application **`webide`** shows **STARTED** in the list of XSA applications , and has 1/1 instances.
 (If the list shows 0/1 in the instance column, the application is not started.)

+    >**Note** Normally it only takes a few minutes for XSA services to start.
+However. depending on your machine, it can take over 30 minutes for XSA services to begin.
+If the service doesn't show STARTED and doesn't show 1/1 instances, keep waiting until the service is enabled.

     Make a note of the URL for `webide`.